-- 2. Chatsworth House is a stately home situated on the eastern edge of the National Park, approximately 4km north east of Bakewell.
-It is a grade I listed building and the 765 hectare park and garden in which it sits is included on the Historic England register of parks and gardens at grade I. The Estate is a major tourist destination within the National Park, attracting around 640,000 paying visitors each year. - 3.
-The main access to Chatsworth House is via Paines Bridge on an unclassified road that links to the B6012 to the south east.
-Access can also be gained via the Golden Gates from the A619 to the north. - 4.
+5. Chatsworth House is a stately home situated on the eastern edge of the National Park, approximately 4km north east of Bakewell.
+It is a grade I listed building and the 765 hectare park and garden in which it sits is included on the Historic England register of parks and gardens at grade I. The Estate is a major tourist destination within the National Park, attracting around 640,000 visitors to the house and garden each year.

+- 6. The main access to Chatsworth House is via Paines Bridge on an unclassified road that links to the B6012 to the south east.
+Access can also be gained via the Golden Gates from the A619 to the north although this is usually closed to the public. - 7.
 The application site edged red encompasses two locations: an area that includes the existing main visitor car park to the north of Chatsworth house; and an area on the south side of the 'Golden Gate' roundabout on the northern boundary of the parkland.
-The two sites are linked by an existing private parkland drive known as the 'North Drive' - 5.
+The two sites are linked by an existing private parkland drive known as the 'North Drive' - 8.
 There are a number of other listed buildings in close proximity to the car park.
-These include the Stables (grade I), North Lodges (grade I), game larder (grade II), James Paine's three arched bridge (grade I), and the terrace walls to the west of the house (known as the Bastion Walls)(Grade II).
-To the south of the roundabout are the Golden Gates and Lodges (Grade II). - 6.
+These include the Stables (grade I), North Lodges (grade I), game larder (grade II), James Paine's three arched bridge (grade I), and the terrace walls to the west of the house (known as the Bastion Walls) (Grade II).
+To the south of the roundabout are the Golden Gates and Lodges (Grade II). - 9.
 The existing car park has developed and expanded incrementally over a number of years and currently can accommodate approximately 675 vehicles.